Travel in Austria

 You can also rent an audio guide for €4 in the reception hall.
 In addition, you receive a brochure with all the stations included in the audio guide.

-How to get to the historic university building?
+How to get to the Historic University Building?

 Another way to get there is by tram.
 There are many lines that reach the Schottentor station.
 The lines are: 37, 38, 41, 42, 43, 44, 1, 71, D. All stop at the station, and from there it is about a two-minute walk.